saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 11
 ```

-If another condition also matches `10`, the conditions overlap.
+If another pattern also matches `10`, the conditions overlap.

-Overlapping conditions can make the intended hardware behavior difficult to understand and may introduce priority-dependent behavior.
+Overlapping conditions can make the intended priority unclear and may result in priority-dependent behavior.

 ### Best Practice

-Write case conditions so that:
+When using case conditions:

-* The intended priority is clear
+* Make the intended priority clear
-* Conditions do not unintentionally overlap
+* Avoid unintended overlapping patterns
-* The synthesized behavior matches the design intention
+* Ensure the synthesized hardware follows the design intention

-Clear RTL leads to easier verification and more predictable synthesis.
+Clear and unambiguous RTL is easier to verify and synthesize.

 ---

 ## 7. Procedural `for` Loop

-A procedural `for` loop is used inside blocks such as `always` or `initial`.
+A procedural `for` loop is normally placed inside blocks such as `always` or `initial`.

-It is useful when the same operation needs to be performed repeatedly.
+It is useful when a similar operation must be repeated several times.

 ### Example: 1-to-8 Demultiplexer Style Logic